 So, yeah, it doesn’t hurt to make a media kit even when you’re just starting out.
 Sure, you won’t have any impressive data or stats, but not all brands are looking for huge-ass influencers or bloggers with hundreds of thousands of pageviews.
 As a small blogger, you may just be the perfect fit for a small and new business owner.
 You never know!

-Which Information Go into a Media Kit
+Information to Include in a Media Kit

 Media kits are usually PDF documents that contain all the possible information a potential partner/sponsor might want to see before signing a contract.
 So, in this section, we’re going to look at what those pieces of information are.